ndrewh/pyda/README.md

 Pyda lets you write simple *dynamic* binary analysis tools using Python.

-Pyda injects a CPython interpreter ***in the same process as the target***.
-This means your Python code can directly manipulate memory in the target process, without going through ptrace.
+Pyda combines [Dynamorio](https://dynamorio.org)-based instrumentation with a CPython interpreter, allowing you to ***write hooks in Python*** that can manipulate memory/registers in the target, without going through ptrace.
+The interpreter runs in the same process as the target, resulting in a faster and more pleasant development experience vs. GDB.

 It is intended to fufill many of the same use-cases as debuggers (e.g. GDB/Pwndbg), or complex dynamic instrumentation frameworks (Frida, Dynamorio, DynInst, PIN, etc.).